MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 In mathematics, a function's *gradient* is simply another function, whereas in deep learning, *gradient* usually refers to the value of the function's derivative at a given argument value.

 !
 This is an info message.
+!v This is a success message.
+!!
+Consider this a warning.
+!x This is an error message.